Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Connection Matrix Algorithm

-On the left below, we show the result after performing Step~(\ref{algo:global-reduction}), which, in this case, consists in adding column labelled by $\overline{uw}$ to the column labelled by $\overline{vw}$.
+On the left in the picture below, we show the result after performing \Cref{algo:global-reduction}, which, in this case, consists in adding the column labelled by $\overline{uw}$ to the column labelled by $\overline{vw}$.
 In this case, the shaded rows must have only a single non-zero entry.
-On the right, we show the result after performing Step~(\ref{algo:removal}), removing the shaded rows and columns; this leads to a connection matrix:
+On the right, we show the result after performing \Cref{algo:removal}, removing the shaded rows and columns; this leads to a connection matrix: